-How much should Sim Techs earn?
+How Much Should Sim Techs Earn?

-In my view there is two primary groups of Simulation Technicians.
-Those who can assist with Simulation and running of the technology, and those who can debug and correct the errors while running the technology.
+In our view there is two primary groups of Simulation Technicians.
+Those who can assist with Nursing Simulation and running of the technology, and those who can debug and correct the errors while running the technology.
 Those with proven experience of selecting, installing, integrating, operating, debugging, and maintaining equipment associated with Healthcare Simulation technology should be earning more than an individual who can change over a room between scenarios and can merely operate the technology.

 Level I ~ $35,000/yr: Student working on their AA/BA with some healthcare experience (EMT, CNA, RNA, PM) with limited Audio/Visual (A/V) and standard computer skills.

 Level II ~$45,000 /yr: Relevant AA/BA, healthcare experience and/or license, demonstrated computer skills and some A/V production ability.

 Level III ~ $52,000-$60,000 /yr: Relevant BA, 2+ years of A/V production experience, 5+ years of computer/IT experience (including some networking), optional: healthcare expreience.